NatsukiBot/api/README.md

  * Credit will be given to the Nightwatch API project.
 The project's GitHub and production API URL must be linked where the API data is used.
     - GitHub: https://github.com/Nightwatch/api
     - Production API: https://nightwatch.tk/api
  * You will not exceed the given request rate limit.
-Request limit packages can be purchased to increase the request rate limits if needed.
     - It is recommended to cache the data you receive to reduce the number of requests made.
-    - The API caches most data automatically, but certain request limit packages can be purchased to always get the latest data.

 ## Contribute